Pragith/pragith/_drafts/publicity-stunt-3i-fps.md

 Dear readers,

-After coming to know about the controversy relating to plagiarism, that 3 Idiots is almost entirely based on Five Point Someone (FPS),  I'm forming an opinion that this is a <em>mili-bhagat</em> (rhymes with his last name, doesn't it?).
+After coming to know about the controversy relating to plagiarism, that 3 Idiots is almost entirely based on Five Point Someone (FPS),Â  I'm forming an opinion that this is a <em>mili-bhagat</em> (rhymes with his last name, doesn't it?).

 Here are few points I observed from this controversy :